arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/live-streaming/content.md

 This example code can also be found in OpenMV by navigating to **File > Examples > WiFi > mjpeg_streamer**.

-***In the newer versions of the OpenMV IDE you must connect the board to your computer so the examples appears.***
+***In the newer versions of the OpenMV IDE you must connect the board to your computer so the examples appear.***

 ```python
 import sensor